 The Santa Ana Star is located just outside of Albuquerque, NM on tribal land.
 The casino has been operating since 1993 and now has a domestic sportsbook that NM residents can enjoy.
 The launch is considered legal without any state legislation because of a loophole in the Indian Gaming Compacts passed in 1995.
 The compact was renewed in 2015 and because the agreement states that a tribal casino can take bets without further state legislation, and there is no mention of sports betting in the compact, casinos have legal leeway for additional class III gaming.

-It should be noted that no domestic sports betting legislation has passed in New Mexico and only the Santa Ana Star casino is offering sports betting at this time.
-More tribal casinos are expected to follow suit in 2019.
+It should be noted that no domestic sports betting legislation has passed in New Mexico and only the Santa Ana Star Casino and the Buffalo Thunder Casino are now offering sports betting at this time.
+More tribal casinos are expected to follow suit in 2020.

 NM Sports Betting Details